ncatlab/nlab-content/pages/2216.md

-Charles Sanders Peirce is one of the founder of symbolic [[logic]].
+Charles Sanders Peirce is one of the founders of symbolic [[logic]].

 [[!redirects C.S.
 Peirce]]